Denver Teen Activities

-But you're also going to want to head down a few blocks to the oh-so-chic Larimer Square, on Larimer St. between 14th and 15th.
+But you're also going to want to head down a few blocks to the oh-so-chic Larimer Square, located on Larimer Street between 14th and 15th.
 Your budding fashionista will love the one-of-a-kind boutiques, filled with the latest trends.
 More than 200 fashion lines from the runways of New York, London, Paris and Milan are on display.
 From handcrafted jewelry, to chic bags, to a wide array of shoes, you'll find clothing and accessories from today's hottest designers.
 Definitely a good spot for mother-daughter retail bonding!

 Denver Amusement Parks

 If your teens are in the mood for something pulse-pounding, they're in luck.
 The Mile High City is filled with thrills, from gravity-defying roller coasters to challenging climbing walls to wet ‘n' wild waterslides.
 Elitch Gardens Theme & Water Park is a can't-miss, two-for-one attraction, with state-of-the-art rollercoasters and a refreshingly fun water park.
 The family-owned Lakeside Amusement Park is a long-standing Denver institution that features a number of classic wooden coasters.
 Every summer, thousands of Colorado residents flock to Water World looking to beat the heat, relax in the park's beautifully landscaped 64 acres — and ride some serious waterslides.